-- 10.9 Medium Term Financial Planning and Service Transformation Reserve (Transitional Funding) We have for many years used our transition funding reserve sensibly as part of our balanced budget strategy, at a level which does not compromise the robustness of our budget and which can be replenished with some certainty, given our ongoing strategy of delivering savings early. - 10.10 As previously referenced the reserve currently stands at £6.648M, having been replenished during this year (2022/23) by £3.003M to quarter 2.
-Accordingly, to address the remaining budget gap, it is proposed that an allocation of £4.115M is made from this reserve for 2023/24.
-This would facilitate a balanced budget for 2023/24 and would leave £2.533M in the reserve (subject to the year-end assessment of reserves).
+- Cabinet (28th February 2023) determined to increase Council Tax by 3.9% (3.5% at draft budget strategy) with additional resources being set aside to support ongoing social care pressures and investment. - 10.9 Medium Term Financial Planning and Service Transformation Reserve (Transitional Funding) We have for many years used our transition funding reserve sensibly as part of our balanced budget strategy, at a level which does not compromise the robustness of our budget and which can be replenished with some certainty, given our ongoing strategy of delivering savings early.

+10.10 As previously referenced the reserve currently stands at £6.648M, having been replenished during this year (2022/23) by £3.003M to quarter 2.
+Accordingly, to address the remaining budget gap, it is proposed that an allocation of £4.105M is made from this reserve for 2023/24.
+This would facilitate a balanced budget for 2023/24 and would leave £2.543M in the reserve (subject to the year-end assessment of reserves).
 Processes are now sufficiently well embedded to ensure that savings are achieved in-year and that this reserve can continue to be replenished.

-£ 2'000
+£' 000

-Remaining Budget Gap 4, ,115
+Remaining Budget Gap 4,1 105

-Use of Transition Funding - 4, ,115
+Use of Transition Funding - 4,1 105

 Remaining Budget Gap 2023/24 -